Lujeni/volatile/README.md

 ## Volatile
-Fast and easy way to rollout on multiple GitLab project file a particular content.
+Fast and easy way to make changes in multiple GitLab project based on template.

 ## Why ?
 After looking for a tool to simply enforce a development practice at the scale of a GitLab instance, I didn't find anything simple so I started this little script.

-The main goal of the script is not to replace cookiecutter, or even [GitLab includes](https://docs.gitlab.com/ee/ci/yaml/includes.html) but to facilitate adoption and reduce friction.
+The main goal of the script is not to replace GitLab Template, cookiecutter, or even [GitLab includes](https://docs.gitlab.com/ee/ci/yaml/includes.html) but to facilitate adoption and reduce friction.

-Simple use case, Automatically add the GitLab SAST tasks [examples](Volatile/templates/example.yml) on .gitlab-ci.yml
+### Some examples
+- Add new task on every `.gitlab-ci.yml` (check [examples](Volatile/templates/example.yml))
+- Update a particular file (dependencies, gitignore [...])
+- In the context of governance, ensure that all projects have this content

 ### Similar (and/or better) tool
 - https://github.com/lindell/multi-gitter